EPISTEMOLOGY AND INFORMATION SCIENCE

 "From the point of view of hermeneutic and structuralist theories of language, the meaning of a perceptual judgement is determined not merely by its theoretical superstructure, but by the wider context of ordinary language.
 The perceptual judgement and the theory of which it is a part, as well as scientific notions, statements and theories in general, are thoroughly embedded in ordinary language and ordinary ways of life.
 The significance of such overall claims are certainly difficult to assess.
 Hermeneutics and structuralism are on this point strongly influenced by the phenomenology of Husserl and Heidegger.
 Acccording to phenomenology, our access to 'world' or 'reality' is conditioned by its constitution in our consciousness or understanding.
 And ordinary language or daily 'forms of life' play an important role in that reality-constitution.
 This is in principle no different from saying that observation-statements are interpretations whose meaning is theory-dependent.
 Hermeneutics and structuralism merely extend this principle into all realms of human life or consciousness.
 That is to say, the language-dependent view of reality in scientific understanding and explanation is but an application of a general principle to be found in all uses of languages.
 It appears to be a sort of Kantian property of our consciousness or understanding.
 And the application of this principle in science certainly derives its overall meaning from this general principle, common to both ordinary and constructed uses of languages."
 (28)

-Gadamer calls this evolutionary interaction between pre-understandings "fusion of horizonts" ("Horizontverschmelzung").
+Gadamer calls this evolutionary interaction between pre-understandings "fusion of horizons" ("Horizontverschmelzung").
 The process of understanding is essentially an open and therefore a critical one.
 Its results are context-dependent and can always be criticized from other viewpoints.
 It is interesting to remember that the idea of the fragility and relativity of human knowledge was considered to be a weakness of the so-called soft sciences for a long time, while the exact sciences were praised by the certainty of their results.
 Neither hermeneutics nor philosophy of science are, by any means, aiming at diminishing the strength of scientific methodologies.
 We are coming of age, that is all.

-With the conception of human understanding as a world-open not vitious but creative circular and intersubjective self-conditioned language-game, hermeneutics is pointint to something as fascinating as ...
+With the conception of human understanding as a world-open not vitious but creative circular and intersubjective self-conditioned language-game, hermeneutics is pointing to something as fascinating as ...
 Gödel, Escher, Bach, and Douglas Hofstadter (29).

 III.
 HERMENEUTICS AND INFORMATION SCIENCE